Please wait

 For years, Kenya’s education system has been a work in progress—shifting, adjusting, and evolving to meet the needs of a rapidly changing world.
 The latest chapter in this transformation is the official transition from the Competency-Based Curriculum (CBC) to Competency-Based Education (CBE), announced by the Ministry of Education on April 24, 2024.

 The move isn’t just a rebranding exercise.
-It fundamentally rethinks how Kenyan students learn, how teachers teach, and how schools prepare young minds for the future.
+It fundamentally rethinks how Kenyan students learn, teachers teach, and schools prepare young minds for the future.
 The goal?
 To make education more practical, affordable, and aligned with real-world demands, while easing the burden on parents and educators who have navigated years of curriculum changes.
+But what does this shift mean for the learner struggling with math, the teacher adapting to new methods, or the parent worried about costs?
+Let’s break it down.

 Why the Shift?
 Listening to Stakeholders

-The CBC, introduced in 2017, was Kenya’s bold step away from an exam-heavy, memory-based system toward one that emphasized skills, creativity, and critical thinking.
+The CBC, introduced in 2017, was Kenya’s bold step away from an exam-heavy, memory-based system towards one that emphasized skills, creativity, and critical thinking.
 But after seven years, feedback from parents, teachers, and industry leaders revealed gaps—high costs, implementation challenges, and concerns about practicality.

-Curriculum is dynamic, and we have an opportunity to review and adjust certain aspects of our education system,” said Education Principal Secretary Julius Bitok during the National Conversation Forum on Education.
-“Today, we are officially launching the shift from CBC to CBE—a step toward improving our educational approach.
+“Curriculum is dynamic, and we have an opportunity to review and adjust certain aspects of our education system,” said Education Principal Secretary Julius Bitok during the National Conversation Forum on Education.
+“Today, we are officially launching the shift from CBC to CBE—a step toward improving our educational approach.”
+This decision wasn’t made in isolation.
+The Ministry engaged teachers’ unions, parents’ associations, and industry experts to refine the system.
+The result?
+CBE—a more streamlined, cost-effective, and learner-centered model.

 CBE vs. CBC: What’s Changing?